-Carefully repot into well-draining son.
+Carefully repot into well-draining soil.
 Eventually it will need a larger pot - or plant it in the ground in suitable areas.

 If the temperature regularly gets over about 85-90 degrees in the summer, it's a good idea to give it some afternoon shade.
 If the leaves ever wilt too much, simply give it some more shade.
 Keep in mind that Cherimoya has naturally droopy-looking leaves.